-Britain's declaration of war on Germany on 4 August 1914 confirmed the outbreak of what was known at the time as the Great War.
+Britain's declaration of war on Germany on 4 August 1914 confirmed the outbreak of the Great War (as it was known at the time).
 It is now more often referred to as the First World War or World War One.

 The assassination of Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, and his wife Sophie in the Bosnian capital, Sarajevo, on 28 June 1914 was a defining moment.
 This event was the culmination of a number of historical forces and processes that had been simmering in Europe for many years.